Skip to Content

 Los Angeles

-Core operating support for public policy efforts to improve health care and public benefit systems in California.
+Core operating support for public policy efforts to improve the social safety net for low-income Californians, with attention to health care and public benefit systems.

 Our Economic Security and Dignity portfolio aims to advance the economic well-being of Californians, especially those from low-income communities and communities of color.
 Watch the above video to learn more.